The Italians have it right when it comes to food — the emphasis is on quality products and simply letting them shine.

 - honey for garnish

-- For the nectarines: Cut the speck or prosciutto slices in half lengthwise and separate into slices.
+- For The Nectarine Stacks: Cut the speck or prosciutto slices in half lengthwise and separate into slices.
 Loosely ribbon each piece on the platter then top with two thin slices of nectarine.

-- For the peppadews: Fill each peppadew with a spoonful of goat cheese then arrange on the platter.
+- For The Stuffed Peppadews: Fill each peppadew with a spoonful of goat cheese then arrange on the platter.